 Shared Access Signatures (1 / 7): You are developing a .NET application that interacts with Azure Blob Storage.
-You need to generate a token that will allow a client to have read access to a specific container in your storage account for a period of 48 hours.
-This token should be generated in a straightforward manner, even if it involves sharing your storage account key.
-The client is not authenticated with Microsoft Entra ID.
+You need to generate a token that will allow a client to have read and write access to both Blob and Queue services in your storage account for a period of 72 hours.
+This token should be generated using your storage account key and should be applicable at the storage account level.
 Write the C# code to accomplish this task.

 string accountName = "<storage-account-name>";